molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Clojure tries to use simple and clear concepts to build large applications.
 In other words, Clojure tries everything not to be a “footgun”.

 JavaScript in contrast is a melting pot of conflated features.
 New syntax and semantics are added with each version.
-JavaScript is “easy”, because its idioms are familiar to programmers with different backgrounds.
-And it’s ubiquitous.
+JavaScript is “easy”, because its idioms are familiar to programmers from different backgrounds.

 ClojureScript and functional programming in general keep influencing the way people write JavaScript and the way ECMAScript is advanced.
-In particular, two concepts: <dfn>pure functions</dfn> and <dfn>immutable values</dfn>.
+In particular, two basic concepts: <dfn>pure functions</dfn> and <dfn>immutable values</dfn>.

 In short, a function is <dfn>pure</dfn> when it is free of <dfn>side effects</dfn>.
 Such a function takes some input values as arguments and computes a new value.
-The new value becomes the return value, also called function value.
+The new value becomes the return value.

 A pure function always produces the same output given the same input.
 There is no internal state.
-The function does not change its input values nor does it do anything besides computing the function value.
+The function does not change its input values nor does it do anything besides computing the return value.
 It does not “change the world”.
 So it’s always safe to call a pure function: It may take some computation time, but it does not change the state of your application.

-It turns out that breaking down the logic of an application into pure functions makes the whole application more robust.
+It turned out that breaking down the logic of an application into pure functions makes the whole application more robust.
 Pure functions are “simple”, they do only one thing.
 They are easy to reason about and easy to test automatically.
-You can simply pass different input values and check the function value.
+You can simply pass different input values and check the return value.

 Here’s an example of a pure function in JavaScript: